suffolklibraries/sljekyll/_events/bury-2019-01-27-pilates.md

 breadcrumb: y
 ---

-Have a go at Pilates with Elaine from Abbeycroft Leisure.
+Have a go at Pilates with Elaine from Abbeycroft Leisure as part of [Super Happy Sunday](/super-happy-sunday/)

 Please bring your own mat/towel/water bottle.